Loving (1970 film): Cast

+Production

+The film was shot on location in New York and Westport, Connecticut.

+Release

+The film opened March 4, 1970 at Cinema Rendezvous and Loew's Cine in New York City.

 Critical reception

 The film has generally been well received by critics.
 Steven Scheuer found the film "quietly intense" and "humorous, human, and insightful", but found the film's final scene "incongruous in its farcical mayhem," (Scheuer, 1990: 641).
-On the other hand, Leonard Maltin found the film's climax "superb" and praised the director on his "great feeling for day-to-day detail [of the characters' lives]" (Maltin, 1991: 730).
+On the other hand, Leonard Maltin found the film's climax "superb" and praised director Irvin Kershner on his "great feeling for day-to-day detail [of the characters' lives]" (Maltin, 1991: 730).

 Roger Ebert found the film "an amusing and intelligent comedy of manners" (Ebert, 1970) with a great central performance by George Segal.
 Clive Hirschhorn noted that while the film was "well-observed", and was truly "Segal's film", it was still "uneven" in content (Hirschhorn, 1989: 285).
 Perhaps the review that most sums up the film comes from Leslie Halliwell, "smart New York sex comedy, typical of many but better than most," (Halliwell, 2000: 496).